mcbrwr/testmodule/README.md

 }
 ```

 That should work.
-But it doesn't.
+But it doesn't. ☠️
+Error that appears is that the imported component is not a function.